 Overall odds are the odds that reflect your chances of winning a National Lottery prize overall.
 Most people are aware of their chances of winning a jackpot, and quite a few are aware of the odds of winning the smallest prize, but unfortunately the overall odds tend to be ignored.

-For example, we all know that the odds of you winning the jackpot when playing the UK Lotto game are 1 in 13,983,816, and that the odds of you winning £10 are 1 in 57.
-But did you know that the odds of winning any prize are 1 in 54?
+For example, we all know that the odds of you winning the jackpot when playing the UK Lotto game are 1 in 13,983,816, and that the odds of you winning the match 3 prize are 1 in 57.
+But did you know that the overall odds of winning any prize are 1 in 54?
 Most people don’t.

 Does it matter that people tend to be unaware of the overall odds of lottery games?
 We think it does, and here’s why: knowing the overall odds of winning allows you to focus on playing games that give you the best chance of getting a return.